lquidfire/selinux-policy-openarc/README.md

 # SELinux policy for OpenARC

-This SELinux policy currently works on AlmaLinux 9.5 running [OpenARC 1.2.0](https://github.com/flowerysong/OpenARC/)+.
+This SELinux policy currently ~~works on AlmaLinux 9.5 running [OpenARC 1.2.0](https://github.com/flowerysong/OpenARC/)+~~ ready for merging with the SELinux RefPolicy.

+I will create a version that will work on AlmaLinux 9.5+ later in a separate branch.

 ## Dependencies